elhuang04/elhuang04/README.md

 # 👋 Hi, I'm Elizabeth!
-I'm a CS student at Wellesley College passionate about computer graphics and all intersections of tech, entrepreneurship, and art.
+I'm a CS + Physics student at Wellesley College passionate about computer graphics and all intersections of tech, entrepreneurship, and art.
 I am currently a SWE + PM intern at NASA.

 ❤️ Computer vision, Image processing, CGI, Digital Watermarking, Product Development, Graphic Design, Innovation and Entrepreneurship